Child Advocacy Center

 we can end child abuse in Onslow County

-It costs $3,326.38 for the case management of one abused or neglected child in Onslow County.
+It costs about $7,400 to provide comprehensive services to one abused or neglected child in Onslow County.
 Your support helps children and families access the resources they need to heal and thrive.

 Donate Today